chadbohannan/image-trashing-service/README.md

-# iGallery
+# Image Trashing Service

-A web-based image gallery service with intelligent slideshow features, thumbnail caching, and image organization capabilities.
+A web-based image management tool for reviewing and organizing large image collections.
+Browse images in a gallery view or use the intelligent carousel mode to systematically review images and quickly trash unwanted ones.

 ## Features

 - **Web Interface**: Clean, responsive web UI for browsing images
 - **Subfolder Navigation**: Browse through nested directories with breadcrumb navigation
 - **Paginated Thumbnails**: Efficient thumbnail generation with SQLite BLOB storage
-- **Carousel Modes**:
-  - **Random**: Select next image randomly
-  - **Slideshow**: Select least recently viewed image (intelligent progression)
+- **Carousel Mode**: Intelligent slideshow that selects least recently viewed images (ensuring systematic review)
-- **Image Management**: Move unwanted images to trash with one click
+- **Image Trashing**: Move unwanted images to trash with one click from any view
 - **Trash Management**: Review trashed images and permanently delete them
 - **Keyboard Shortcuts**: Full keyboard support for carousel navigation
 - **Database-Backed Thumbnails**: Thumbnails stored as BLOBs in SQLite (no filesystem clutter)